-- 18. Phase out single-useplastics and modify manufacturing in order to reduce_packaging and phase out non-recoverable plastic materials. - 19.
+- 18. Improve waste collection and management as the most urgent short-term solution to reducing plastic pollution, especially in developing economies.a Phase out single useplastics and modify manufacturing in order to reduce\packaging and phase out non-recoverable plastic materials. - 19.
 Stop the production and use of plastic in non-recoverable items, such as microbeads in personal care products and cosmetics.